Psychological Phenomena (Halloween Edition)

 Sundowning

-• Phenomena such as sundowning—confusion or agitation that worsens in the late afternoon or evening, often observed in dementia—underscore how biological rhythms, cognition, and behavior are deeply intertwined.
+• Phenomena like sundowning—confusion and agitation that worsen in the late afternoon or evening, often seen in dementia (serious memory and thinking problems)—show how biological rhythms (natural cycles like sleep-wake) and thinking and behavior are closely connected.

 • The term "lunatic" derives from the Latin "lunaticus," meaning "moonstruck" or "of the moon."
 It first appeared in Middle English around the 13th century, having been derived from Old French ("lunatique") and Latin ("lunaticus").
-In ancient and medieval times, it was commonly believed that the phases of the moon influenced human behavior, particularly affecting mental and emotional stability.
+(Lunatic - Etymology, Origin & Meaning, n.d.)
+In ancient and medieval times, it was commonly believed that the phases of the moon influenced human behavior, especially affecting mental and emotional stability.
+(Albers, 2022)

-• In ancient medicine — particularly under Hippocratic and Galenic traditions — mental disturbances were sometimes attributed to the moon’s gravitational and luminous effects on the brain, body fluids, or “humors.”
+• In ancient medicine, especially in Hippocratic and Galenic traditions, mental problems were sometimes blamed on the moon’s pull and light affecting the brain, body fluids, or “humors.”
+(Kalachanis & Kalachanis, 2020, pp. 33-37)

-• Because the moon controls the tides, people assumed it could also “pull” on the human mind, causing periodic madness, seizures, or hysteria.
+• Since the moon controls the tides, people once thought it could also affect the human mind, leading to episodes of madness, seizures, or hysteria.
+(Raison et al., 1999, pp. 99-106)

 The Mirror of Madness: How Our Understanding of the Mind Has Evolved

-• Throughout history, humans have sought to understand and alleviate mental and emotional suffering.
-Long before the fields of psychology and neuroscience emerged, early cultures explained distress through spiritual and physical means.
-For example, practices such as trepanation—drilling holes in the skull to "release evil spirits"—and the 20th-century lobotomy were once viewed as breakthroughs; however, they eventually became recognized as tragic misunderstandings of the brain’s complexity.
-These early interventions, although misguided, reflected a persistent desire to heal and a growing recognition of the deep connection between the mind and brain.
+• Throughout history, people have tried to understand and ease mental and emotional suffering.
+Before psychology and neuroscience, early cultures explained distress with spiritual or physical ideas.
+For example, practices like trepanation—drilling holes in the skull to "release evil spirits"—and lobotomies in the 20th century were once seen as breakthroughs.
+Later, these were understood as tragic mistakes about the brain's complexity.
+(Rogers, 2024) Even though these early treatments were misguided, they showed a strong desire to heal and an increasing awareness of the close connection between the mind and the brain.

-• In medicine, a pathognomonic sign is a clear marker that definitively indicates a disease, such as a brain lesion confirming a tumor.
-Physical illnesses can often be measured and diagnosed through objective evidence.
-However, psychology presents a far more complex picture.
-Human emotions, behaviors, and personalities are shaped not only by biological factors but also by relationships, environment, and personal meaning.
-Unlike a tumor that can be easily identified on a scan, psychological suffering often lacks a single, clear cause.
+• In medicine, a pathognomonic sign is a clear marker that definitively indicates a disease, such as a brain lesion that proves the presence of a tumor.
+Physical illnesses can often be measured and diagnosed with clear evidence.
+Psychology, however, is much more complex.
+Our emotions, behaviors, and personalities are affected by biology, relationships, environment, and personal meaning.
+Unlike a tumor that shows up on a scan, psychological suffering often does not have one clear cause.
+Feelings of detachment, for example, may come from trauma, avoidance, or individual temperament.
+Understanding the mind requires both scientific rigour and empathy—an openness to explore how biology, emotion, and experience all connect.

-In the flicker between fear and fascination, we are reminded that what we call ‘madness’ has always been a mirror — reflecting not only the mind’s fragility, but but the unsettling allure of power, manipulation, and moral detachment that may* lurk within us all
+Amid fear and fascination, we see that what we call ‘madness’ has always functioned as a mirror.
+It shows us not only how fragile the mind can be, but also the disturbing pull of power, manipulation, and moral distance that can exist in everyone.

 Happy Halloween x